PhantomCatz/Training/Git.md

 Get your status.
 Note that, although you have created the branch, you are still on the `main` branch.
 You have to switch to the branch first.

-You can do so by using `git checkout branch2`.
-The command `checkout` changes the files in your workspace to match that of the branch you are switching to.
+You can do so by using `git switch branch2`.
+The command `switch` changes the files in your workspace to match that of the branch you are switching to.

 If you have uncommitted changes, then Git will not let you switch.
-This is because you will lose your changes when you run `checkout`.
+This is because you will lose your changes when you run `switch`.
 You can save your changes by committing, but you may not want to make a commit.
 If this is the case, then you can *stash* your changes.